bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 Speaker 2: 00:02:22

 Yeah, that sounds cool.
-Tell us, so most recently, what kind of work have you been doing in terms of the academic research you've been up to?
+Most recently, what kind of work have you been doing in terms of the academic research you've been up to?

 Speaker 0: 00:02:31